Skip to main content

 Why do we need dismissed participant information?

-This is an attempt to get accurate information for auditing purposes, but is not always necessary for those with no account balance.
+This is an attempt to get accurate information for auditing purposes and provide required information and notices to all participants, but is not always necessary for those with no account balance.
+If the participant is a former employee who left at least 2 years ago and has no account balance we do not need their information.
 If you do not have the information being asked for within the “Provide missing information for dismissed employees” task, you can click into each individual task and select “No,” letting us know that you do not have the requested information and the task will be removed.
 If the dismissed employee was employed while the 401(k) plan was active, we will require their employment information.
-Please note, if we do not have dismissed participant information, you may be required to contact individuals with account balances directly to communicate required plan information or changes and provide any required notices.
+Please note, for any dismissed participant with an account balance that we do not have a valid email address for you are required to provide them with all required plan information or changes and any required notices.

 Why are my dismissed employees syncing to Guideline and appearing eligible?